-Updating your pull requests
+Update pull requests

-Clicking on a PR in your PR inbox opens up a designated PR page view in the Graphite dashboard, where you'll be able to edit the title, status, reviewers, labels, and description directly from Graphite (any changes you make are synced to GitHub).
-Let's take a look at the anatomy of the PR page:
+Clicking on a PR in your PR inbox opens up a designated PR page view in the Graphite app.
+You can edit the title, status, reviewers, labels, and description directly from Graphite (with any changes you make synced to GitHub).

 A) PR page title

-The left hand side of the PR page header contains its review status (in this case, changes requested), the title of the PR, the PR#, and the author.
+The left side of the PR page header contains its review status (in this case, changes requested), the title of the PR, the PR#, and the author.

 B) PR body/description